hsiafan/apk-parser/README.md

 ```
 apkParser.setPreferredLocale(Locale.ENGLISH);
 ```
-This paramerter work for getApkMeta, getManifestXml, and other binary xmls.Apk may contains multi languages, apk parser will find best match languages with locale you specified.
+This parameter work for getApkMeta, getManifestXml, and other binary xmls.
+Apk may contains multi languages, apk parser will find best match languages with locale you specified.

 ### Command-line use
 Run
 ```
 mvn assembly:assembly
 ```
-to get all-in-one excuteable jar.
+to get all-in-one executable jar.

 Usages:
 ```